ethers-io/documentation/source/ethers.js/source/index.rst

-This library (which was made for and used by ethers.io) is designed to make it easier to write client-side JavaScript based wallets, keeping the private key on the owners machine at all times.
+This library (which was made for and used by ethers.io) is designed to make it easier to write client-side JavaScript based wallets, keeping the private key on the owner's machine at all times.

 .. toctree::
    :maxdepth: 3